 Conflicts

-These are issues or misunderstandings which occurs between employees and management, or between employees, or between management.
+These are issues or misunderstanding which occur between employees and management, or between employees, or between management.

 Process Description

 The process begins when the notification of offence is handed over to the HR Officer.
-The HR officer has the responsibility assign the case to the appropriate Industrial Relations Clerk who then to creates a case and records all the necessary case details namely
+The HR officer has the responsibility assign the case to the appropriate Industrial Relations Clerk who then creates a case and records all the necessary case details namely

 Case ID